spencerbruce/coms4444-soccer/README.md

 ## Implementation

 You will be creating your own player that extends the simulator's abstract player.
 Please follow these steps to begin your implementation:
-1. Enter the `coms4444-soccer/soccer` directory, and create a folder called "g*x*" (where *x* is the number of your team).
-For example, if you are team "g5," please create a folder called "g5" in the `soccer` directory.
+1. Enter the `coms4444-soccer/src` source directory, and create a folder called "g*x*" (where *x* is the number of your team).
+For example, if you are team "g5," please create a folder called "g5" in the `src` directory.
 2. Create a class called `Player` inside your newly-created folder, and copy the following code into `Player` (the TODOs indicate all changes you need to make):

 ```